BaseMax/twitter-github-trend/README.md

 A Tiny script to send tweet for new projects in GitHub Trending.

-Send your repository if you are a black #BlackLivesMatter
+If you have a significant repository, send the link on Twitter....

 https://twitter.com/GithubTrend